IoT-Dude/iot-dude.github.io/_posts/2023-07-14-JSON-files-on-more-sophisticated-data-structures.md

 ### <i>"I love to daydream.
 I was floating down the Barking in a boat with my friend the dog."</i>

 <br>
-In this project I will use JSON files to randomly create announcements in London underground stations from the tube driver
+In this project I will use JSON files to create random announcements in a thought London-underground-stations-from-the-tube-driver scenario